 ANSI/ASME Pipe Marking Standards

 The American Society of Mechanical Engineers, also known as ASME, has created a variety of requirements when it comes to labeling pipes.
-Accredited by ANSI, the American National Standards Institute, they both work together to provide consistent pipe labeling protocol for any industry that needs it.
-Whenever discussing pipe markings, the voluntary ASME standards must be followed because of their proven excellence in providing a safer environment for employees.
-Learning about these standards will help ensure company compliance with OSHA regulations as well.
+Accredited by ANSI, the American National Standards Institute, both organizations work together to provide consistent pipe labeling protocol for all industries that need it.

-One of the best ways to learn about ASME standards is by looking at the ANSI/ASME A13.1 standard.
+One of the best ways to learn about pipe marking standards is by looking at the ANSI/ASME A13.1 standard.
 This document will help with identifying information needed on a given pipe marking label, whether that be relating to colors, size of the label, symbols, or verbiage.

 Updated in September of 2020, ANSI/ASME A13.1 has reiterated that ANSI/NEMA Z535.1, American National Standard for Safety Colors, as well as the Globally Harmonized System of Classification and Labeling of Chemicals, also known as GHS, play a part in the ANSI/ASME A13.1 standard.
 All three work together to provide the best advice on how to proceed with pipe marking in any facility.

-The ANSI/ASME A13.1 standard for pipe colors is often used as a starting point for many facilities that are looking to improve their visual communication program.
-A standard set of colors paired with text and an occasional symbol helps to identify the substance in a pipe quickly and in a concise manner.
+The ANSI/ASME A13.1 standard for pipe colors is often used as a starting point for many facilities looking to improve their visual communication program.
+A standard set of colors paired with text and an occasional symbol help identify the substance in a pipe in a concise manner.
 Standardized colors and symbols help to eliminate excessive verbiage and prevent confusion when attempting to identify hazardous materials.

 - Flammable and/or oxidizing - Any pipe that contains flammable fluids or vapor, or any kind of oxidizing agent, needs to have a label with black text on a yellow background.